-It’s the holiday season and New Year’s Day is almost upon us!
-What a time for new beginnings.
+It’s the holiday season and New Year’s Day is almost upon us.
+A time for new beginnings.
 But new beginnings can be hard.

 Next, make sure your goals are specific.
 You need to be able to envision your goal as a reality.
 If you can’t do this, it may mean your goal is not realistic or attainable.
-To make sure you are setting proper goals that you can stick to, use the SMART method of goal setting.
+To make sure you are setting goals that you can stick to, use the SMART method of goal setting.
 A SMART goal is specific, measurable, attainable, realistic, and timely.
 We’ll give an example if your theme for the new year was health.

 Specific: How will you be healthy?
 What does healthy mean?
 Health of mind, body, or soul?

 Measurable: How many times will you work out in a week?
-How many meals will you eat?
 How many glasses of water will you drink?
-How many servings of vegetables will you take each day?
+How many servings of vegetables will you aim for each day?

 Timely: At what specific time and on what days will you work out?
 For how long?
 At what time of day will you eat your daily salad?
-By when will you lose the weight and exactly how much?
-By when would you like to start seeing results?
+By when would you like to start seeing results in how you feel?
 Goals work best when they are daily because you build a more steady routine, but do what is realistic and attainable for you.

-I can’t stress the importance of SMART goals enough.
-Without them, how will you know when you’ve achieved your goal?
+Without SMART goals, it’s impossible to track and measure your progress.
 How will you know when you have become “healthy” without a specific way to measure that?
 How will you be able to hold yourself accountable for working on your goal every day if you don’t have a schedule and expectations set up for yourself?
 How will you be able to envision your life as someone that is “healthy” if you cannot define it?

 Write out your SMART goals in a statement or series of statements in the positive present tense.
 Remember that once you make the goal, you start to make it your reality, so it is not strange to put it in the present tense.
 Examples of SMART goals within the theme of health would be:

 You can become more confident, healthy, financially stable, or whatever your dreams are for yourself just by changing your mindset, envisioning that goal, and willing it into existence.
 Your thoughts become your reality.
-What will be your reality in 2019?
+What will be your reality in the new year?
 Picture it in detail using the SMART goals you created.
 We’re excited for you!